annajordanous/Impro-Visor-SF/README.txt

-Welcome to Impro-Visor (Improvisation Advisor) Version 5.16, from Prof. Bob Keller at Harvey Mudd College, 14 May 2012.
+Welcome to Impro-Visor (Improvisation Advisor) Version 6.0, from Prof. Bob Keller at Harvey Mudd College, 5 August 2013.

 Release notes for this version may be found at the end.